Cisplatin/Grandmaster/README.md

 # Grandmaster

-A chess application written in C++
+Grandmaster is a chess application written in C++.
+Still a work in progress, and so there is little to show right now.

+## To-do:

+- Add functionality for many players, saving their statistics